nyoungstudios/alfa/contributing-docs/05-dart-setup.md

 # Dart Setup

 The main program and test framework is written in the Dart programming language.
-This guide contains how to setup your Dart coding environment.
+This guide contains how to setup your Dart development environment.

 It does not really matter what editor you use; however, if you want to contribute to the Dart codebase and do not want to set up Dart on your local machine, you can use a containerized development environment with all of the requirements built-in.
 Here are two options: